unsol/design/faq.md

 Some that have been considered are [here](https://github.com/ethereum/evm2.0-design/blob/master/comparison.md)

 ## can eWASM be built even if WASM is not currently complete or will we need to wait for its completion/MVP?
 Yes, but we would loss the "Shared tooling" benifit.
-So It might now make sense.
+So It might not make sense.